-Hookworm infection of the small intestine, often leading to anaemia.
+Hookworm infection of the small intestine, often leading to anemia.

-The worm is typically Ancylostoma duodenale, class Phasmida‘Symptoms of ancylostomiasis vary by host, but often include diarrhea, weight loss, and severe anemia.’
+The infecting organism is typically Ancylostoma duodenale, class Phasmida (or Secernentea)‘Symptoms of ancylostomiasis vary by host, but often include diarrhea, weight loss, and severe anemia.’

 - ‘Moreover, as discussed above, there was some other cause than ancylostomiasis for the presence of this malabsorption.’